Express (weaponry): Rifle design

-Modern express rifles are generally either single-shot or bolt-action designs.
+Modern express rifles are generally either single-shot or bolt-action rifle designs.
 Doubles are still made but are quite expensive; getting both barrels to shoot to the point of aim is a labor-intensive process.
-Single-shot rifles are not often used when hunting dangerous game because follow-up shots are not made as quickly.
-Single-shot express rifles, such as the Ruger No. 1 Tropical, are more compact than bolt actions, but while they can weigh less, reduced weight tends to increase felt recoil.
-Lighter rifles are more likely to be in the hunter's hands, ready for a quick shot when game is found.
+Single-shot rifles are not used as often when hunting dangerous game because follow-up shots are not made as quickly.
+Single-shot express rifles, such as the Ruger No. 1 Tropical, are more compact than bolt-action rifles, but while they usually weigh less, the reduced weight tends to increase the felt recoil.
+Lighter rifles are more likely to be in the hunter's hands, ready for a quick shot when game is located.